-Although the range can be measured by changing the distance from the source to the detector until the counting rate drops to zero, this approach introduces unnecessary normalization procedures due to the fact that the solid angle seen by the detector changes as the sourcedetector separation changes.
+1) Although the range can be measured by changing the distance from the source to the detector until the counting rate drops to zero, this approach introduces unnecessary normalization procedures due to the fact that the solid angle seen by the detector changes as the source-detector separation changes.
 A more appropriate arrangement is to fix the source-detector separation and pump down the vacuum inside the chamber and then let some air in.
 In this way, one can control the "thickness" of the air by monitoring the pressure inside the chamber.
-If the actual pressure inside the chamber is p and the distance traversed by alpha particles (i.e., the source-detector distance) is Rp, then the effective length (or equivalent length at 1 atm) in atmosphere is R0 with:
+If the pressure reading inside the chamber is p and the range of alpha particle in this pressure is R_p , then the effective range in atmosphere is R_0 with:

-$$R_0 = R_p \left(\frac{p}{p_0}\right) \tag{5}$$
+$$R_0 = R_p \left(\frac{p}{p_0}\right) \tag{3}$$